1800

 Worried

-about an attack by the French, who had landed forces in Egypt in 1798,
+about an attack by the French, who had landed forces in Egypt Suez and later

 Ghalib